Unicepta/PRophet AI

 However, after speaking with the Product Manager, it became clear that the primary goal for users right after signing in is to start creating content with Taylor, our AI assistant.

-Based on that, I began reworking the information architecture and have completely redesigned the Home screen to reflect this shift in user intent.
+Based on that and observation of the user behavior, I reworked the information architecture and redesigned the Home screen to reflect this shift in user intent, prioritizing task initiation over navigation and reducing time-to-first-action.

 Previous version